snyk/driftctl/docs/new-remote-provider.md

 const RemoteAWSTerraform = "aws+tf"
 ```

+`+tf` mean that we use terraform to retrieve details of resources, in the future maybe it will exist other way to read resource details.

 You will then create a function to init the provider and all the future resource enumerator.
-Best way to do would be to copy the function signature from an other provider:
+The best way to do it would be to copy the function signature from an other provider:
 ```go
 func Init(
 	// Version required by the user